 Woodworking Classes, Courses and Training Program Information

 Woodworking courses are available at colleges and trade schools across the country.
-Students have the opportunity to earn degrees and certification in this craft, and can often take classes as part of a non-degree program.
-Students in these programs learn skills like veneering, carving and furniture design and construction.
+Students have the opportunity to earn degrees and certification in this craft, and individuals can often take classes as part of a non-degree program.
+Participants in these programs learn skills like veneering, carving and furniture design and construction.
 Courses also cover safety skills, shop organization ideas, and an overview of woodworking tools.

 Introduction to Woodworking